oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 </table>

 Only the signatures keyname is mandatory and must provide at least one

->  author="Calin Curescu"
+<span class="comment-start" id="1055" author="Calin Curescu"
-> date="2022-09-20T16:21:00Z"
->
-> Put an example of an empty signature that
-> means the function takes no parameters and my return any result.
-Put
-> also of this example with variadic: true.
+date="2022-09-20T16:21:00Z">Put an example of an empty signature that means the function takes no parameters and my return any result.
+Put also of this example with variadic: true.</span>signature definition<span class="comment-end" id="1055"></span>.
+Note that the signatures are tested in the order of their definition.

-signature
-definition<span class="comment-end" id="1055"></span>.
-Note that the
-signatures are tested in the order of their definition.
 The first matching implementation is used.